yutokun/Localizer/README.md

    ![String Injector](doc/TSV.png)

-2. Place it to streaming assets.
+2. Place it to StreamingAssets folder with the name "**LocalizedStrings.tsv**".

 ### Automatic String Injection